SAP-samples/teched2025-AD165/exercises/ex3/README.md

 optionally, you can add a feed update message, which will inform all users that you have added a Guided Experience to your workspace.
 <br>![feed update](/exercises/ex3/images/03_04_0140.png)

+---

+## 3.3 (Optional) Add a UI card to view the submitted ideas

+You have created the workpage **Use Case Repository** where employees of your organization can manage their AI specific ideas in the overall **AI Center of Excellence** workspace.
+You have added a **Guided Experience** to this new workpage which enables the employees to create new ideas and take it towards realization.
+Now, you will add a UI card that shows all the AI based ideas / usecases that all employees have added and their respective status.
+You can interact with these ideas, vote or add comments on them.

+1. Ensure that you are in the newly created **Use Case Repository** workpage and you have switched into the edit mode.
+This is exactly same as Exercise 3.2.3 step 1 above.
+2.

+---

 ## Summary